Homeowners insurance is more than just another bill we have to pay every year.

 You May Be Paying Too Much for Homeowners Insurance

-We see this with our clients a lot.
-Many people are overpaying for homeowners insurance simply because they stick with the policies they have had for the long run.
-Because of this, consumer expert Clark Howard says you should shop around for a new homeowners insurance policy at least once every three years.
+Because of this, consumers should shop around for a new homeowners insurance policy at least once every three years.

 Homeowners Insurance to Protect the Big Stuff